When it comes to e-commerce imagery, the line between content and commerce continues to blur.

 I do think brands should be less afraid to experiment with their imagery.
-There is really no right answer on product photography style anymore.
+There is really no right answer to product photography style anymore.
 For many brands, creating images that can exist across multiple platforms is the most cohesive and cost-effective way to approach content.

 TLS: We believe the most successful creative is built on a foundation of knowledge and data.
 How can a brand measure its creative performance beyond just Instagram likes?

 MLG: I love A/B testing.
 Send the same email with two different creatives and see which one performs better.
 Try two different versions of your homepage and see where you get more clicks with a heat map.
-(TLS Note: We’ve seen success with Optimizly and Foresee for A/B Testing strategies).
+(TLS Note: We’ve seen success with Optimizely and Foresee for A/B Testing strategies).

 Also, don’t be afraid to ask your customers directly!
 Customers love to share feedback.
-One way to do this is post two images on Instagram Stories and use a poll to ask followers which they prefer.
+One way to do this is to post two images on Instagram Stories and use a poll to ask followers which they prefer.
 The results may surprise you.

 Remember: choose what you want to increase, target it, and measure it (be it revenue, clicks, shares. etc.)